hoshicasia/ASR-main/README.md

 If you wish to replicate training process, follow this steps:

-0. (Optional) By default this project uses BPE model with vocabulary size 300 trained on librispeech-clean text corpus.
+0. (Optional) By default this project uses BPE model with vocabulary size 300 trained on librispeech text corpus.
    If you want to train your own BPE model, run the following: